-Title IX Coordinators: OCCC has designated a Senior Deputy Title IX Coordinator, Jade Carter, (405) 682-7850.
-He may be contacted when a pregnant or parenting student needs assistance in understanding or protecting the students’ rights under Title IX.
-Please complete this form to request accommodations.
+Title IX Coordinator: OCCC has designated a Title IX Coordinator, Regina Switzer, (405) 682-7890.
+She may be contacted when a pregnant or parenting student needs assistance in understanding or protecting the students’ rights under Title IX.

 Students’ Rights - Frequently Asked Questions

 If you are a pregnant or parenting student, you should know that under Title IX, you have a right to stay in school so you can meet your education and career goals.
 Below are answers to frequently asked questions from students.

 Q. How Does Title IX Apply to Pregnant or Parenting Students?

 A. Title IX prohibits discrimination on the basis of sex – including pregnancy, parenting and all related conditions, such as abortion – in educational programs and activities receiving federal funding.
 This means students who might be, are, or have been pregnant must have the same access to programs and educational opportunities that other students have.

 Q. Are my absences due to pregnancy, childbirth or abortion excused?

 A. Yes, absences due to pregnancy or any related conditions are excused.
 However, depending on the length of the absence and the area of instruction (e.g. courses with lab requirements, clinical rotations, etc.), it may be academically necessary to take a leave of absence.
 When the student returns to OCCC, she must be reinstated to the status she held before the leave.

 Q. My professor adjusts grades based on class attendance.
 Can he/she lower my grade because of the classes I miss?